Healthy Homes Assessment Wellington

 Draught Stopping Wellington

-Draughts are a major cause of lower temperatures in houses.
-A cold home will cost more to heat, which means wasting money and energy.
+Draughts are a major cause of lower temperatures in homes.
+A humid house is more expensive to heat, which means wasting money and energy.

-There is no require to block up intentional holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow movement of the building when the home is heated and cools in order to let them be opened and closed rather than securing.
-We will check every window and door during your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes which are part of the building.
+For example, tiny gaps around doors and windows could be required to allow movement of the building when the house is heated and cools so that they are able to be closed and opened instead of than being stuck.
+We will test all windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections